rajsha72/ignite25-PREL13-observe-manage-and-scale-agentic-ai-apps-with-azure-ai-foundry/docs/core-labs/3-customization/31-basic-finetuning.md

     Show me how to format training data for fine-tuning in JSONL format with system, user, and assistant message roles
     ```

-1. Ask for Explanations:

-    ```title="" linenums="0"
-    Help me configure hyperparameters for a fine-tuning job in Azure AI Foundry and explain their impact on model behavior
-    ```

-1. Ask for Specific Help:

-    ```title="" linenums="0"
-    Explain how to validate token counts and prepare datasets that balance quality with training costs
-    ```

 ## 5. Related Resources

 - 📘 [Fine-tune GPT Models - Azure OpenAI Service](https://learn.microsoft.com/azure/ai-services/openai/how-to/fine-tuning)